Skip to main content

 • Most expensive option (contests start around $300-500)

-• Requires detailed briefing and active participation
+• Requires detailed briefing and active collaboration with the designer

 • May be overkill for basic releases or limited budgets